hhaidrr/notes/product-engineering/product-ideas/declarative_assets.md

 Describe the state of the custom home.
 Have it built.
 Abstracts:

-* The realtor, search and find process.
+* The Realtor, search and find process.

 User story: